 Many image consultants are trained in colour, style, wardrobe and personal shopping.
-When they start out, they provide all these services to everyone- men, women, corporations – anyone who is interested.
-They take this approach because they want to get experience and clients.
+You provide all these services to everyone- men, women, corporations – anyone who is interested.
+You take this approach because you want to get experience and clients.

-Most have invested a lot of money in training, probably left a well-paid job and took a huge leap of faith to start their business.
-They work long hours spreading the word about their style services and marketing themselves despite the fear of rejection and judgement.
-Passion keeps them going for the first year or so but when exhaustion sets in and their diaries are still almost empty, they start to wonder if this career is really for them.
+You have probably invested a lot of money in training, left a well-paid job and took a huge leap of faith to start your business.
+You work long hours spreading the word about your style services and marketing yourself despite the fear of rejection and judgement.
+Passion keeps you going for the first year or so but when exhaustion sets in and your diary is still almost empty, you start to wonder if this career is really for you.

 The problem with the ‘cast the net wide’ approach to marketing is that, in your efforts to serve everyone, you’ll end up serving no one!
 While it is tempting to think that everyone needs your services, in reality, working off this assumption will invariably take you down what I call the path of ‘no paying clients ’.

 Once I decided to niche down to small business women entrepreneurs, who needed help with their colour and style, my business took off.
 My marketing efforts became effective and I started getting clients who were a perfect fit for me.
 I was finally enjoying my image business and making enough money to stay in business and buy the things I wanted.

 This worked great for a while but I realised after a few more years that I wasn’t enjoying work as much as I used to, the clients were starting to dwindle and I just wasn’t that motivated anymore.

 I had an epiphany to niche down again after another image consultant asked me if I would train her in colour.
 The idea really appealed to me and once I got my head around what I needed to do, I was once again excited about my work.
 I started my image consultant training programs in 2010 and loved working with like minded image consultants simplifying colour analysis and helping them to grow their businesses.